Automated Airtightness in the Ducts and the Building envelope

 In public or occupied buildings eCAULKair use heavy duty extraction fans connected to flexible plastic ducts which are exhausted outside the building.
 The eCAULKair scent is very faint.
 After approximately 15 minutes the mild PVA wood glue smell disappears.

+eCAULKair has been tested and certified for public use in both residential and commercial applications.
 Rigorous tests and compliance of eCAULKair were required for it to be able to be used in hospitals in Australia

 The establishment’s duct system is isolated and eCAULKair is blown in as a non-noxious vapor which seals air leaks in rigid duct systems.
-It leaves no residue nor any persistent odor.
+It leaves no residue nor any persistent odour.
 It is safe to use in all applications including medical, clean room laboratories and residential developments.

 The eCAULKair Sealant

-The sealant is UL-listed for smoke generation and flame spread (UL 723 0,0), the sealant has been tested in accordance with AS1530.3, comply with all the requirements in NCC in regards to Ignitability, Spread of Flame, Heat Evolved and Smoke developed aspects.
+The sealant is UL-listed for smoke generation and flame spread (UL 723 0,0) and has been tested in accordance with AS1530.3.
+It complies with all the requirements in NCC in regard to Ignitability, Spread of Flame, Heat Evolved, and Smoke Developed.
 Independent test (SCAQMD Method 304-91) shows VOC content is within the GreenStar limits.
+In addition, testing by UL showed no signs of mould growth or erosion.